adamjhc/stream-vertex-cover/dissertation/report/report.md

 > - How are you doing it?
 > - Why are you doing it this way?

-In researching for this paper, more often than not we found that, while the core concepts weren't too difficult to get our heads around, the higher level explanations would often go right over our heads.
+In researching for this paper, more often than, not we found that, while the core concepts weren't too difficult to get our heads around, the higher level explanations would often go right over our heads.

 Our work here covers three areas which we think would increase accessibility into the field.